 The collection features original one-off pieces of hand-glazed pottery which have a very local twist.
 Guernsey resident Katie Cummins set up the pottery in 2009.
 She began decorating white earthenware jugs, plates, mugs and bowls and the occasional clay sculpture.

-As with all lovingly-made gifts, each unique piece takes longer to create than mass-produced item.
-They may take a little longer but the wow factor is worth the wait - especially if they are a gift.
+As with all lovingly-made gifts, each unique piece takes longer to create than mass-produced items.
+Whilst they may take a little longer, the wow factor is worth the wait - especially as a gift.

 The Bailiwick of Guernsey has inspired writers for centuries and resulted in literary classics that have a very distinct island flavour.

 Guernsey resident French writer Victor Hugo wrote, arguably, one of his best works while living in the island.
 'Toilers of the Sea', set in Guernsey and the Bailiwick waters, is about a man who must free a ship that has gone aground.
 In return he will win the hand of the ship owner's beautiful daughter.

 A little known literary fact is that Compton Mackenzie, the famous author of 'Whisky Galore' was tenant of Herm Island between 1920 and 1923.
 He also used the islands as the setting for his book 'Fairy Gold'.
 Most recently Mary Ann Shaffer and Annie Barrows have had success with The Guernsey Literary and Potato Peel Pie Society, a book set in post-war Guernsey following the German occupation of the Island (1940 - 45).
 The book was so successful that film rights have been bought with plans for a film in the making and talk of scenes being filmed in the island.